LakeCombs/IoTAfrica-smaple/README.md

 * react-icons for beautiful icons
 * react-paystack for payment integration just to mention a few

-### The app is an MVP for the IoTAfrica, whose basic feature are
+### This app is an MVP for the IoTAfrica, whose basic feature are
 * login
 * register
 * view your transaction list